aaronnech/TSBP/README.md

 Description
 -----------

-This is starter code for a front-end TypeScript project.
+This is minimum starter code for my front-end TypeScript projects.
 It is targeted toward complex front end object-oriented applications.

 Set Up
 ------